camel-tooling/vscode-camelk/README.md

 ## Starting new Camel-K integrations

-Once your Camel-K/Minikube environment is running and the vscode-camelk extension is installed, you can easily start a new Camel-K integration from a Java (*.java), Camel XML (Spring DSL) (*.xml), or Groovy (*.groovy) file.
-(JavaScript and Kotlin files may be supported in the future.)
-To do this, right-click on the Java, XML, or Groovy file, and select "Start Camel-K Integration."
+Once your Camel-K/Minikube environment is running and the vscode-camelk extension is installed, you can easily start a new Camel-K integration from a Java (*.java), Camel XML (Spring DSL) (*.xml), JavaScript (*.js) or Groovy (*.groovy) file.
+(Kotlin files may be supported in the future.)
+To do this, right-click on the Java, XML, JavaScript, or Groovy file, and select "Start Camel-K Integration."

 With [Language Support for Apache Camel](https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-apache-camel) installed, you also get LSP support for Camel XML and Java routes: